 18.12.
-For the integration of its Committees, the Board of Directors takes into account profiles, knowledge and professional experience of members in connection with the matter subject to the Committee.
-Agreement 98 (Article 35) of ISA's Board of Directors, which regulates its functioning, enshrines how the different Direct Board Committees should be integrated.
+For the integration of its Committees, the Board of Directors considers profiles, knowledge, and professional experience of members in connection with the matter subject to the Committee.
+Pursuant to the established in numeral 8 of title 3 of the Good Governance Code, members of committees are elected based on their profiles and needed knowledge to make sure the committees' purposes are reached.
+Likewise, article 35 of Agreement 105, which regulates its functioning, enshrines how the different Direct Board Committees should be integrated.
 It anticipates that the selection of the members of each Committee should be made attending to their training and experience, as well as to the purposes pursued by each Committee.
 It is noteworthy that the Board of Directors' Committees are integrated by the same Board members, who should comply with criteria of professional competence, suitability and moral solvency acknowledged, as provided by Article 27 of ISA's Corporate Bylaws and the Succession Policy of the Board of Directors.
 18.13.
 The minutes arises from the Committees' meetings.
 A minutes copy is handed over to all the members of the Company's Board of Directors.
 If Committees have powers delegated for decision-making, the minutes are adjusted according to the provisions of Articles 189 and 431 of the Code of Commerce.
-Agreement 98 (Article 37) of ISA's Board of Directors stipulates that Committees will prepare minutes of their meetings, in accordance with the Code of Commerce.
+Agreement 105 (Article 37) of ISA's Board of Directors stipulates that Committees will prepare minutes of their meetings, in accordance with the Code of Commerce.
 Moreover, the Secretaries of the respective Committees will be responsible for their control and confidentiality.
-18.14.
+2015-07-31 18.14.
 Except that the legal or regulatory applicable framework requires its constitution, in the case of conglomerates, the internal regulation provides that the Board of Directors of Subordinated Companies may opt not to constitute specific Committees for the treatment of certain matters, and be these tasks assumed by the Board Directors' Committees of the Parent Company, without implying the parent company has being transferred responsibility upon the Board of Directors of subordinated companies.
 ISA's Board Committees have assigned functions with scope for all companies of the corporate group, which through its policies and guidelines tends to the consolidation of the unity of purpose and direction of the corporate group.